kaefer3000/t2-rest-leds/README.md

   sosa:hosts <led/> .
 ```

-A GET request on the URI of the array of LEDs provides link to the individual LEDs:
+A GET request on the URI of the array of LEDs (`curl http://t2-rest-leds.lan/led/`) provides link to the individual LEDs:
 ```turtle
 @prefix sosa: <http://www.w3.org/ns/sosa/> .